agiliq/bookrest/README.md

 #### Whats with the name?

-You can put the `bookrest` on table, and it makes reading simpler.
+You can put the `bookrest` on table, and it makes reading simple.